-Applicants should scores in the 290-310 range with a minimum score of 4.0 on the analytical component of the GRE.
+Applicants should have a minimum combined score of 300 and minimum score of 4.0 on the analytical component of the GRE.
 GREs taken before August 2011 should have a minimum combined score of 1000 on the verbal and quantitative components of the exam, with a minimum score of 4.0 on the analytical component.
 Scores should not be older than five years at the time of application.

 The Department of Communication Studies is required to certify English proficiency of their graduate teaching assistants.
 For international students whose native language is not English, we require scores on the Test of English as a Foreign Language Examination (TOEFL).
 Scores will be accepted from any of the three test versions (i.e., Internet-based test, computer-based test, or paper-based test).
 The minimum scores needed to be considered for admission are 79 for the Internet-based test, 213 for the computer-based test, and 550 for the paper-based test.

 The TOEFL test must be taken before applying for admission to the Ph.D. programs.
 International applicants who have received either a B.A. or a B.A. from a college or university in the United States may be exempt from taking the TOEFL.